1. Finding a Great Surgeon is the Best You Can Do to Guarantee Satisfactory Results

 Like with all surgeries, there are also risks associated with breast augmentation.
 It is important that patients are aware of these risks beforehand.

-- Infection -the probably of getting an infection is actually very rare.
+- Infection -the probability of getting an infection is actually very rare.
 When present, signs may include swelling, redness, fever, and discomfort.
 Your plastic surgeon will prescribe antibiotics or medication to prevent infections.

 - Bleeding – there’s a small chance that bleeding could occur in the implant pocket after augmentation.
 If this happens, then the implant will have to be surgically removed and the wound cleaned.
 Your plastic surgeon will take precautions during the surgery to minimize the risk of bleeding.